UCSD-PSYC201/website/README.md

 Welcome!

-This is the statis class website for psych 201ab
+This is the static class website for psych 201ab

+`bookdown::render_book("index.Rmd", "bookdown::gitbook")`